 Because troubleshooting can be so unpredictable, I offer my time in pre-paid blocks, with discounts for larger blocks, as noted below.
 A 4-hour prepaid block is often enough to cover the Discovery phase and to implement a few simple fixes or edits.

 Editable websites need regular security updates.
-These are so important that my “Pro Hosting Plus” package includes these as standard.
+These are so important that my “Pro Hosting Plus” and “Business Hosting Plus” packages both include them as standard.
 If you want to use a different host, I can offer similar updates for WordPress-based sites (given full access) for just £40 per month.

 Website Care Plans